 Continue the cardiac rehab program you started in the hospital.
 Your program has details about your activity level and your diet.
 Here are some general guidelines:

 - Rest when you feel tired.
 Getting enough sleep will help you recover.
-Try to sleep on your back for 8 to 12 weeks while your breastbone (sternum) heals.
-This usually takes at least 6 to 8 weeks.
+Try to sleep on your back while your breastbone (sternum) heals.
+This usually takes about 4 to 6 weeks.